prefix-dev/pixi/docs/reference/cli.md

 - `--feature <FEATURE> (-e)`: The feature to upgrade, if none are provided all features are upgraded.
 - `--no-install`: Don't install the (solve) environment needed for solving pypi-dependencies.
 - `--json`: Output the changes in json format.
+- `--dry-run (-n)`: Only show the changes that would be made, without actually updating the manifest, lock file, or environment.

 ```shell
 pixi upgrade
 pixi upgrade numpy